The Food Diary of Miss Maid

-The Food Diary of Miss Maid (メイドさんは食べるだけ, Maid-san wa Taberu dake) is a Japanese manga series written and illustrated by Susumu Maeya.
+The Food Diary of Miss Maid (メイドさんは食べるだけ, Meido-san wa Taberu dake) is a Japanese manga series written and illustrated by Susumu Maeya.
 It has been serialized on Kodansha's Comic Days digital platform since December 2019.
-An anime television series adaptation produced by EMT Squared and Magic Bus is set to premiere in 2026.
+An anime television series adaptation produced by EMT Squared and Magic Bus aired from April to June 2026.

+Plot

+Suzume Tachibana works as a maid at a British mansion.
+While visiting Japan for the first time since she was a child, her employer tells her that the mansion was damaged during building works, and encourages her to stay in Japan while it is being repaired.
+Living in a small apartment for a year, she explores Japanese food and culture along with her grandparents and friends from the neighborhood.